 The Fuji Subaru Line 5th Station provides parking lots, coin lockers and a few restaurants and shops, as it is the last chance for departing climbers to stock up on supplies at reasonable prices before they head out.
-Items such as hiking poles, snacks, bottles of water and oxygen may be purchased here, although they are also available along the trail, albeit at prices that increase as you get higher.
+Items such as hiking sticks, snacks, bottles of water and oxygen may be purchased here, although they are also available along the trail, albeit at prices that increase as you climb higher.

-The Yoshida Trail is the most crowded trail to the summit, and some sections can get very congested during the official climbing season, especially above the 8th Station.
+The Yoshida Trail is the most popular trail to the summit, and some sections can get very congested during the climbing season, especially above the 8th Station.
 On the positive side, there are a lot of mountain huts along the trail and separate uphill and downhill tracks.
 The trail also has good views of the sunrise for those who do not make it to the summit in time.
 The ascent via the Yoshida Trail takes roughly five to seven hours, and the return journey about three to five hours.